Modernising Horley Community Centre

 - inclusive room layouts

-- improving sound insulation and installing ‘Owl’ technology with hearing aid users can connect to through Bluetooth.
+- improving sound insulation and installing hearing loops to support hearing aid users.

 Our goal is to ensure that every visitor feels they are able to make full use of everything the building has to offer.